diogosequeira94/device_calendar_cubit/README.md

 ## About

-Using Device Calendar plugin to save events to default calendar based on platform.
+App that uses Device Calendar plugin to create and update events to all calendars.

 https://pub.dev/packages/device_calendar